briansunter/graph/site/src/content/logseq/daily-highlight-productivity-technique.md

 ##### Satisfaction

-Satisfaction means  something productive that you want to do.
+Satisfaction means doing something productive that you want to do.

 This is often a project you've been meaning to get around to, like taking that online class or drafting another chapter of your novel.